nvdv/vprof/README.md

 vprof is a Python package providing rich and interactive visualizations for various Python program characteristics such as running time and memory usage.
-It supports Python 2.7, Python 3.4+ and distributed under BSD license.
+It supports Python 3.4+ and distributed under BSD license.

 The project is in active development and some of its features might not work as expected.